CrowdStrike/omigo-data-analytics/README.md

-# Data Analytics Library for Python
+# Omigo: Data Analytics Library for Python

 ## Overview
  * Python library to do end to end data analytics from reading to transformation, analysis and visualization.